fabferri/az-pattern/ExpressRoute-MS-Peering-BGPCommunity/README.md

 | skype for business       | 12076:5030          |
 | CRM Online               | 12076:5040          |

-to run the script you need to login in your Azure subscription by **Login-AzureRmAccount**
+to run the script you need to login in your Azure subscription by **Login-AzAccount**